EnigmaCurry/d.rymcg.tech/README.md

  * `make open` to automatically open your web browser to the newly deployed application URL.

-Under the covers, setup is pure `docker-compose`, with *all* configuration derived from the `.env` file.
+Under the covers, setup is pure `docker compose`, with *all* configuration derived from your customized `.env` file.

 # Contents